 - All information cited in your paper must be properly cited.
 Take the time to learn about the specific style that is expected from your professor.
 View the Citing your sources help pages provided by the library.

-- Ask for help at the Research Help Desk, located on the main floor of the library or make an appointment with a subject specialist or librarian.
+- Get help from the library or make an appointment with a subject specialist or librarian.